-At a recent campaign rally, the President asked for volunteers to be shot on 5th Avenue in New York City.
+At a recent campaign rally in MAGALAND, the President requested volunteers to be shot on 5th Avenue in New York City.
 The entire rally crowd raised their collective hand.
 From the throng, the President’s re-election staff selected one hundred participants for the campaign stunt.
 The next day, at taxpayer expense, the lucky 100 were flown to JFK airport, where they crammed into a large MAGA bus and were driven to a spot in front of the President’s tower on 5th Avenue.
 There they huddled in an area roped off for the joyous occasion.

 “I know how the fake news media is going to cover this,” shouted the President.
 “Does anyone have a loaded gun?” inquired the leader of the free world.
 Many of the lucky 100 pulled out their concealed pistols.
 The luckiest one was selected by the President.
 “For the sake of American greatness,” proclaimed the President, as he blasted the gun owner in the face with his own gun.
 Bits of bone, gray matter and blood splattered the crowd as they roared their approval.
 Many seemed disappointed that they had not received the presidential bullet.